 One of which is the Infinity Fabric interconnect, binding the GPU with all the other components in the chip, making it a more modular architecture than previous generations.
 It’s also the key factor in making multi-GPU packages in the future.
 There’s also the new compute unit and AMD’s high-bandwidth cache controller (HBCC) too, offering the promise of the tech improving as more developers start taking advantage of it.

 The big challenge for the RX Vega 56 - outside of trying to magic up affordable stock for people to actually buy - is to push past the similarly priced Nvidia competition.
 Just as the RX Vega 64 is priced to go head-to-head with the GTX 1080, the RX Vega 56 has been released into the wild with the GTX 1070 in its sights.
-Unfortunately Nvidia have recently hit back with the GTX 1070 Ti...
+Unfortunately Nvidia have hit back with the similarly unavailable GTX 1070 Ti...